jcruzcode/cultureCuts/README.md

+# Culture Cuts
-# Culture Cuts\n A website for the Culture Cuts barbershop
+A website for the Culture Cuts barbershop